This page was reviewed under our medical and editorial policy by

 Making an educated treatment decision begins with knowing the stage, or progression, of the disease.
 The stage of cervical cancer is one of the most important factors in evaluating treatment options.

-At Cancer Treatment Centers of America® (CTCA), our doctors use a variety of diagnostic tests to evaluate cervical cancer and develop an individualized treatment plan.
-If you’ve been recently diagnosed, we will review your pathology to confirm you’ve received the correct diagnosis and staging information.
-If you have a recurrence, we will perform comprehensive testing and identify a treatment approach that is suited to your needs.
+Doctors use a variety of diagnostic tests to evaluate cervical cancer and develop an individualized treatment plan.
+After a patient is diagnosed, her care team will review the pathology to confirm the diagnosis and staging information.
+If the patient has a recurrence, the care team will perform comprehensive testing and identify a treatment approach that is suited to her needs.

 This article will explore:

-To determine the stage, doctors may use the following tests, or a combination of these procedures:
+To determine the stage of cancer, doctors may use the following tests, or a combination of these procedures:

 Cervical cancer is staged using the International Federation of Gynecology and Obstetrics, or FIGO, system.
 Within the four main stages, there are substages to account for different features of cervical cancer.